openedv/LCD-module_1.3-inch_ATK-MD0130/README.md

 | Storage Temperature        | -30℃ ~ 80℃                       |
 | Mudule Size                | 41.5mm * 26.3mm                    |

-The electrical parameters are shown in the following table:
+The electrical parameters are shown in the following table.

 | Parameter                  | Describe                           |
 | -------------------------- | ---------------------------------- |